astral-sh/ruff/crates/red_knot_python_semantic/docs/kind_of_types.md

 # Kinds of types

-This document provides definitions for various kinds of types, with examples of Python types that satisfy these definitions.
+This document provides definitions for various kinds of types and classes, with examples of Python types and classes that satisfy these definitions.

 It doesn't attempt to be exhaustive.
 Definitions should only be added to this document if they are: